Web dev

 What is a website?

+Web pages can contain text, audio, video, documents, and other internet-accessible content.
+Traditionally, informational websites are associated with static visual and textual content.
+However, modern web technologies have allowed web developers to create interactive websites that are more app-like and contain more than just static pages.
 It’s like an online brochure that can serve different purposes, such as providing information, promoting products or services, and entertaining, among others.
 Whether it is a news portal like CNN or BBC, or a celebrity-owned personal blog – it's the place where users explore the content of their interest.

 Types of websites